10 Best Dalí Art in Barcelona

 3. Bread basket

 Dalí described the work behind his work by saying that it took him two consecutive months to produce it, working at a rate of four hours each day to finish it with as many details as possible.
-He also explained that during this period the most surprising and sensational episodes in contemporary history took place, which made his work even more important.
+He also explained that during this period the most astonishing and sensational episodes in contemporary history took place, which made his work even more important.

 Details of interest